-Researchers should therefore assess coverage in parallel with TEE.
-The most direct approach maps evaluation items against an established domain taxonomy (AILuminate's hazard categories for safety; LIWC categories for linguistic analysis) and reports any gaps.
-A complementary check compares the distribution of item characteristics (difficulty, length, topic) to the target deployment distribution.
-Reported TEE error bars should then carry an explicit coverage caveat.
-The SEs quantify measurement-procedure uncertainty for the evaluated items, and whether those items represent the target domain is a separate question.
-Trustworthy benchmarks combine a calibrated variance profile with an item set that spans the target construct; TEE diagnoses the first, while the second requires independent coverage assessment.
+Coverage therefore needs assessment outside the decomposition.
+Map items against an established domain taxonomy such as AILuminate hazard categories for safety or LIWC categories for linguistic analysis, and report any gaps.
+Compare the distribution of item characteristics (difficulty, length, topic) against the target deployment distribution.
+Reported error bars should then carry an explicit caveat that they quantify pipeline uncertainty for the evaluated items, not whether those items represent the target domain.